kometenstaub/linked-data-vocabularies/README.md

 All but `heading` can be disabled in the settings.

+### For a better user experience

+There is also an option to load the LCSH Suggester data on startup of Obsidian.
+This will make it faster when you open the modal.
+It is disabled by default.
+The parsing is done in a web worker, so that it doesn't block the main thread.
+(That means that the data won't be *immediately* available after launch of Obsidian, but also has the effect that it doesn't block completely on startup.)
+There will be a bit of blocking, but it is minimal.

+Enabling this setting is recommended on Desktop and iOS; on Android it can be a bit slower, depending on your device.
+If you choose to enable this option on Android, it makes sense to lock Obsidian (keep it from getting shut down).

 ## Modal

 The Modal shows the heading in bold, under it, if existing, it shows the variant label and the note.